Provost (civil): Role

 Glasgow City Council's chamber.
 The Lord Provost of Glasgow would sit in the chair at the centre of the hemicycle, in the far-left of the image.

 A provost, as civic head of a council, chairs council meetings, and represents the council on civic and ceremonial occasions.

 The Scottish Provosts Association is a membership organisation established in 2014 for provosts and civic heads of local authorities who may use different titles.

 A provost or convenor of a local authority is paid a salary greater than the basic pay received by a councillor.
 The salary of the convenor, leader of the council and senior councillors is set across Scotland, with variation between councils on a banding system.
 A council's place on one of the four salary bands is based on a number of factors, including the size of the council's budget.

 Election

 As a convenor of a council, the provost presides over council meetings.
 The first order of business for any local authority following an election of councillors is the appointment of a convenor and depute convenor from among their number.

-The Scottish Conservatives and former Prime Minister Gordon Brown have proposed provosts directly elected by the public, with executive authority similar to that of directly elected mayors in England and Wales.
+The Scottish Conservatives and former Prime Minister Gordon Brown have proposed provosts directly elected by the public, with executive authority similar to that of directly elected local authority mayors in England.